We and they

 Each person has their history and identity.
 What matters is what meaning you give it.
 If a person considers himself better than another, he promotes himself.
 If he considers himself inferior to someone else, he lowers himself.
 If he takes himself as he is, he allows others to be just as they are.

 Direct connection with other people removes the concept of 'they', and connection with the universe removes the concept of 'we'.
 This reality cannot be experienced.
 It is realized when a person sees himself correctly.
 Direct perception leads to acting right.
 We don't act right because we don't see the world correctly.
-We act out of selfish motives, some are due to our strong –and wrong – convictions.
+We act out of selfish motives, some of which are due to our strong –and wrong – convictions.
 Many people live in their bubbles without seeing the miracles which life throws in front of them.
 Life is a struggle and competition for them.

 Direct perception bursts this bubble of selfishness.